|

 I found both a small and a large one from the USA and duly paid for them.
 The small one came first and as it was described in 'Good condition', I was horrified to see that it had a badly scarred blade from having been badly sharpened.
 Just take a look at the two photos to see what I mean!

 There's no reason whatsoever for anyone to mess up their knives like this no matter how old or inexpensive it is!
-At best he/she must have used Carburandum stones, at worst a File - with as much dexterity and finesse as I don't know what...
+At best he/she must have used Carborundum stones, at worst a File - with as much dexterity and finesse as I don't know what...
 At first impression one could easily attribute such scarring to the poor quality of the steel, but not in this case.
 The steel on these knives is pretty good actually and made in Solingen, Germany.

 There's no way I can just tidy the knife up and leave it at that, I've no choice but to work on the blade and yet try to preserve all the markings and original profile.
 This won't be a 5 minute job, more like a few hours on and off.
 Still, I'll derive great satisfaction if I can manage to make it come up good as near as per original that I was led to believe I was buying.